Firmware version: 0.95

 Load and Save pages could be invoked directly by pressing SEQ and SEL+SEQ buttons respectively.

-Rotating EncB at the right of the screen while top level page is shown cycles through top level pages and clicking EncB shows Note page.
+Rotating EncB at the right of the LCD screen while the top level page is shown cycles through top level pages and clicking EncB shows the Note page or the Sequence Settings page if the Note page is already shown.
 When command page is shown, rotating EncB typically selects an item while clicking it carries out the page specific action (aka Enter).

-EncA click shows Copy Sequence page if in top level page is shown, or closes the currently shown command page.
+EncA click shows Copy Sequence page if a top level page is shown, or closes the currently shown command page.

 Step Encoder rotation changes the step value.